 Classes begin in mid-August.
 Orientation is required for all incoming students and begins in August.
-The U.S. Business Communications and Culture (USBCC) program begins in mid-July and is required of most international students.
+The International Summer Business Program (ISBP) program begins in mid-July and is required of most international students.
 The finalized academic calendar will be available in June for the following year.

 Exemptions are available for students with superior competency in accounting, economics and statistics; however, 62 credit hours still are required to complete the Vanderbilt MBA degree.
 Exemptions are considered during Orientation by the Assistant Dean of Academic Programs based on previous academic courses.

 A limited number of graduate student work assignments will be available.
 These positions range from 10 to 15 hours per week for a professor or one of the school's administrative offices and are selected by the sponsoring professor or office.
 These opportunities are typically posted in the Owen Daily News at the beginning of the school year or on the Admitted Applicants website leading up to Orientation.
 Positions may also become available throughout the year.
 Additionally, the Vanderbilt Office Student Employment maintains a site of all student positions available on campus on HireADore.